 Make sure the firearm is unloaded with the safety in the "on" position.

-Refer to Section VIII for safety operation.
+Refer to Section VI for safety operation.

-- 1. Remove ramrod from the thimbles. - With action closed, unscrew the forend screw and remove the forend. - 3.
+- 1. Remove ramrod from the thimbles. - With action closed, unscrew the forend and remove. - 3.
 Remove the barrel from the receiver by pushing the action release button in.
 When the barrel starts to open lift the barrel out of the receiver.
 Unscrew and remove breech plug by using the breech plug wrench supplied with the muzzleloader and clean all items with hot, soapy water or muzzleloader bore solvent.
-This will remove any manufacturing residue that may be on the inside or outside of the barrel. - 4.
-Dry all of the parts completely. - 5.
-Apply a light coat of Traditions EZ CleanTM solvent to a dry patch (or use Traditions pre-soaked patches) and run up & down the bore, then use Traditions Wonderlube pre-lubed patches to "season" the lands & grooves of the rifling before loading.
-This will allow for easier loading and cleaning throughout your shooting sessions. - Generously lubricate the threads of the breech plug with Traditions Breech plug grease. - 7.
-Now reassemble your firearm.
+This will remove any manufacturing residue that may be on the inside or outside of the barrel. - 1.
+Dry all of the parts completely.

+- 5. Apply a light coat of Traditions EZ CleanTM solvent to a dry patch (or use Traditions pre-soaked patches) and run up & down the bore, then use Traditions Wonderlube pre-lubed patches to "season" the lands & grooves of the rifling before loading.
+This will allow for easier loading and cleaning throughout your shooting sessions. - Generously lubricate the threads of the breech plug with Traditions Breech plug grease.

-VIII.
-SAFETIES INCLUDED WITH YOUR MUZZLELOADER
+VI.
+SAFETIES INCLUED WITH YOUR MUZZLELOADER

 The Traditions Break Open muzzleloader uses two (2) types of safety mechanisms.

 The first one is a hammer block which is built into the sear of the trigger.
 This blocking system prevents the hammer from traveling forward and making contact with the firing pin, unless the trigger has been pulled and held fully rearward.

 The second block is a mechanical safety in the trigger that blocks the trigger from being pulled back and allowing the sear to become disengaged.
 The hammer can only be cocked when the trigger safety is in the "Fire" position.